 Once at the studio, your piercer will usually start off by putting on a clean pair of latex gloves and cleaning the outer area of skin using an antibacterial substance such as alcohol.
 They will also likely give you an antiseptic oral solution to rinse the inside of your mouth out with before starting with the piercing.

-Whilst holding the upper lip (usually with a clamp), your piercer will proceed to use a very thin and sharp hollow needle to penetrate the philtrum from the inside-out, being extremely careful as to ensure the needle goes right through the marked spot on the outer layer of skin.
+While holding the upper lip (usually with a clamp), your piercer will proceed to use a very thin and sharp hollow needle to penetrate the philtrum from the inside-out, being extremely careful as to ensure the needle goes right through the marked spot on the outer layer of skin.

-Once the needle has fully penetrated the skin, a special instrument will be used to help pass the jewellery through the new hole so the piercer can then set it in place.
+Once the needle has fully penetrated the skin, a special instrument will be used to help pass the jewelry through the new hole so the piercer can then set it in place.
 This initial barbell will generally stay inserted until healing has finished.

-Medusa Piercing Pain - How Much Does It Hurt?
+Medusa Piercing Pain

 However, several layers of skin and tissue will be perforated during the procedure, so as mentioned, you will very likely feel a few moment of sharp pain, but this should subside very quickly once the needle has fully penetrated the area.